-The first two stories form a base to the façade and are separated from the upper stories by a stone belt course.
-This base features a symmetrical arrangement of openings, some rectangular, some arched.
+The base at the Journal Building features a symmetrical arrangement of openings, some rectangular, some arched.
 Centered on the State Street façade is a large arch in which the main entrance is recessed.
-To either side of the entry are two rectangular openings.
+To either side of this entry are two rectangular openings.
 Arched openings are located at each corner.
 The Vel Phillips Avenue elevation features four large rectangular openings centered on this façade flanked by two arched windows that each frame a large rectangular opening.
 These latter emphasize the corners.
 Large windows are located within these openings and ornamental spandrels of cast iron form the divisions between floors one and two.

-Windows on the three upper stories are stacked above one another and consist of paired windows set flush with the façade.
+Windows on the three upper stories are stacked above one another and consist of paired sash set flush with the façade.
 On the State Street elevation, directly above the main entrance, ornamental spandrels are set below the windows; these same spandrels are located below the windows at the corners.
 Windows at the center of the façade on the third floor are topped by arches in which the symbols of early pioneers in the history of printing are displayed.
 This pattern of fenestration is repeated on the Vel Phillips Avenue façade.
 Upper story windows above the ground floor arched openings have rectangular spandrels.
 The third story windows feature arches which are decorated with symbols of printers.

 The main entrance is located on the State Street elevation as mentioned above.
 The pair of entry doors (brass/bronze) at grade feature full light glass.
-They are enframed by cast iron panels, a transom of arched openings, and a large divided light arched window.
+They appear to be replacements.
+The doors are enframed by cast iron panels, a transom of arched openings, and a large divided light arched window.
 The stone arch itself is carved with various designs.
-On either side of the arch are very large metal sconces whose brackets and top are highly embellished.
+On either side of the arch are very large bronze lanterns whose brackets and top are highly embellished.
 The entry doors appear to be replacements.

-The flat roof is obscured by a tall, shaped parapet that hides six rows of sawtooth skylights that originally illuminated the composing and engraving rooms.
-There is also a prominent penthouse structure at the east side of the roof, a portion of which is two stories tall with horizontal glazing and signage that spells out Journal Communications.
+The flat roof is obscured by a tall, modestly shaped parapet that hides six rows of sawtooth skylights that originally illuminated the composing and engraving rooms.
+There is also a prominent penthouse structure at the east side of the roof, a portion of which is two stories tall with horizontal glazing and signage that today spells out Journal Communications.
 This penthouse appears to extend back to the south façade of the building.